How to Define a Research Problem | Ideas & Examples

 - What are the current debates about the problem?
 What is missing from these debates?

 - What particular place, time, and/or group of people will you focus on?

 - What aspects will you not be able to tackle?

 - What will the consequences be if the problem is not resolved?

 Example of a specific research problem

-Non-profit organization X has been focused on retaining its existing support base, but lacks understanding of how best to target potential new donors.
+A local non-profit organization focused on alleviating food insecurity has always fundraised from its existing support base.
+It lacks understanding of how best to target potential new donors.
 To be able to continue its work, the organization requires research into more effective fundraising strategies.

 Frequently asked questions about research problems

 - How do I write questions to ask for research?